suhasgotla/chitosan_amyloid_self-assembly/README.md

-# Self-assembly of amyloid-β peptides with chitosan using WEPPROM and MARTINI forcefields
+# Coasre-grained self-assembly simulations of amyloid-β peptides with chitosan

-This repository source files, and protocols to perform self-assembly simulations similar to those presented in ["Mechanistic insights...," _Phys.
+This repository source files, and protocols to perform self-assembly simulations similar to those presented in [Suhas Gotla and Silvina Matysiak.
+"Mechanistic insights...," _Phys.
 Chem.
 Chem.
 Phys._ (2023)](placeholder_link).

 ## Software Requirements
 * Python 3.X.X (Python 2 may work, but not tested.)